-Clearing typed commands from terminal history: By default, up to the last 500 command lines a user types in the terminal window are saved into a hidden .bash_history file.
-The previously typed commands can be readily accessed by using the up and down arrow keys.
-This makes it easy to retrieve and reuse your recently used commands.
+In Linux, by default, up to the last 500 command lines a user types in the terminal window are saved into a hidden .bash_history file.
+The previously typed commands can be readily accessed or searched and viewed by using the up and down arrow keys on your keyboard.
+This makes it really easy to retrieve and reuse your recently used commands.

-- Repeat the process if necessary for each user account
+- Repeat the process if necessary for each user account.